How to get your Mac ready for macOS Big Sur

 If you intend to use your primary Mac to run the new operating system then you absolutely must back it up before you install the software.

-This is very important – the software still in development and this means some apps and services may not work and data they create may not be backwards-compatible.
 Even if you use a secondary Mac, you should still take a moment to back the system up.
 Things happen.
-Beta software isn’t perfect.
+Unrecognised snags emerge even after extensive beta testing.
+Software isn’t perfect.
 Your data matters, so look after it.

-When Apple ships its public beta it is very possible that tens of thousands of Mac users will all want to download the software at the same time.
+When Apple ships the OS it is very possible that tens of thousands of Mac users will all want to download the software at the same time.
 Historically, this sometimes leads to slow downloads (though this is getting better).
 To avoid staring at an achingly slow progress bar, why not wait until the following day when demand should have reduced and the first selection of newly identified bugs may already be found?

 You can also use the download to create a bootable installer drive if you want to install it on multiple Macs.
 (The easiest way I know to do this is to use this handy utility).

-2 ways to more safely install Mojave on your Mac
+Another way to safely install Big Sur on your Mac

-There are two clever ways to reduce the risk of running beta software on your Mac, one is to create a new volume in which to run Mojave while leaving your normal OS alone; another is to create a virtual machine using Parallels.
+There are two clever ways to reduce the risk of upgrading your Mac, one is to create a new volume in which to run Mojave while leaving your normal OS alone; another is to create a virtual machine using Parallels.

 This will only work if you are running a High Sierra Mac that’s equipped with flash storage, otherwise you should follow these instructions.